jxhou/ContentExplorer/design docs/Router.md

 15. [Entry Components of a Lazy Loaded NgModule are not available outside the Module #14324](https://github.com/angular/angular/issues/14324)
 A toolbar example dynamically add components embedded in lazy loaded module.
 16. [Angular Routing — A Better Pattern For Large Scale Apps](https://medium.com/@shairez/angular-routing-a-better-pattern-for-large-scale-apps-f2890c952a18)
+17. [How to manually lazy load a module?](https://stackoverflow.com/questions/40293240/how-to-manually-lazy-load-a-module) use SystemJsNgModuleLoader to lazy load a module without router. https://github.com/alexzuza/angular-cli-lazy, example project.